steinwurf/petro-python/README.rst

 petro-python
 ============

-petro-python provides bindings for the c++ lib petro.
+petro-python provides bindings for the c++ library `petro <https://github.com/steinwurf/petro>`_.
 These bindings are limited to only exposign the avc and aac extractor.

 .. contents:: Table of Contents:
    :local: